 How to Use Breaks to Teach Self-Regulation

-For me, it’s sitting quietly and drinking a coffee without any interruptions.
+For me, a break means sitting quietly and drinking a coffee without any interruptions.
 If there’s one thing that will bring me back from overwhelm, that’s it.
-For some people, taking a break means having a brisk walk, or a hot bath.
-Some people need to take smoke breaks.

 This post is part of a 13 part series.
 Each post in the series will explain an evidence-based strategy used by professionals for managing behavior with children on the autism spectrum.
 Each part of this series will contain a table of contents so you can easily navigate to the different strategies.